Cable and internet services have become necessities in daily life, but the cost of these important utilities is often extremely high.

 Luckily, there are plenty of ways that you can save on cable and internet without having to cut the cord entirely.
 Many discount service providers offer cheaper cable and internet packages that fall well below the average household cost.

-However, if you aren’t ready to switch providers, you can still save a great deal of money by making changes to your current plan instead.
+However, if you aren’t ready to switch providers, you may still be able to save money by making changes to your current plan instead.

 Learn How to Stream Live TV for Less